AugustinCombes/chitchats/README-DEPLOY.md

 - GitHub Pages is public - your app will be accessible to anyone
 - Make sure LiveKit credentials are set as GitHub Secrets (not Variables)
 - Test deployment with updated secrets
+- Secrets must be created as 3 separate repository secrets